Himanshu003-r/microservice_social_media/README.md

 The server uses caching for fast query searches and reduces latency by manifolds The messaging broker Rabbitmq is used for loose coupling and independency from different services

+The application have rate limiting feature which tracks the request hit per IP address and prvent DDOS and CSRF attacks

+With use of Redis the heavily requested data is stored in cache which enables fast retrival and querying thus reducing the data fetching time